sabinemm/fruit-game/README.md

 To create the cards I created a Photoshop file with numerous artboards and imported the back of the card and the individual fruit vectors.
 Then added pastel backgrounds in different tones.
 The screenshot of initial card design can be found [here](https://res.cloudinary.com/www-madine-se/image/upload/v1585001211/fruit_game/Screenshot_2020-03-23_at_21.49.36_gvqbya.png).

 I adjusted the brightness of [back](https://res.cloudinary.com/www-madine-se/image/upload/v1587330036/fruit_game/cards/card-back3_vy5epc.jpg) of the cards and created [game title](https://res.cloudinary.com/www-madine-se/image/upload/v1587327312/fruit_game/JuicyCombo_kn64cx.png) with fruit and transparent background later on in the project using AI and PS.

+During the development process I tweaked colors and card brightness, fonts, font colors and sizes to be more visually pleasing.

 I got rather lucky finding the perfect free fruit vectors.
 It took only a few minutes of googling.
 I'm always very picky about the images I choose so finding them so fast was surprising.